History of Art: pages 156-159

-Comprising fourteen full-time and affiliated faculty of international stature, the Department covers a broad geographical and historical range that presently includes the visual cultures of Africa, America, East Asia, and Islam, as well as Ancient, Medieval, Renaissance/early modern, and modern Europe.
+Comprising fourteen full-time and affiliated faculty of international stature, the Department covers a broad geographical and historical range that presently includes the visual cultures of Africa, America, East Asia, as well as Islamic, Ancient, Medieval, Renaissance/early modern, and modern European Art.
 Art history’s cultural, intellectual, and political ramifications are of paramount importance.
 To that end, faculty members pursue and encourage interdisciplinary work in both their research and their teaching.
 The department is fortunate in this respect to have an extraordinarily rich set of institutional resources with which to work.
 For example, Indiana University boasts world-class departments and institutes: African American & African Diasporas, Anthropology, Central Eurasian Studies, Classical Studies, East Asian Languages & Cultures, Folklore & Ethnomusicology, French & Italian, Germanic Studies, History, the Kinsey Institute, the Lilly Library, Music (history & theory), Near Eastern Languages & Cultures, Philosophy, Religious Studies, Slavic Languages and Literatures, and Sociology.
 Moreover, the Department belongs to several interdisciplinary programs that students may also pursue.
 These include African Studies, American Studies, Ancient Studies, The Center for the Study of Global Change, The Creole Institute, Film Studies, Medieval and Renaissance Studies, and West European Studies.

 In addition, Indiana University is one of fourteen Title VI Foreign Language Resource Centers.
 Consequently, we are able promote language training that is not available at most of our peer institutions, including Albanian, Arabic, Azeri, Bambara/Bamana, Croatian, Czech, Estonian, Finnish, Georgian, Hebrew, Hindi, Hungarian, Isizulu, Kazakh, Kiswahili, Korean, Kyrgyz, Pashto, Persian, Polish, Romanian, Sanskrit, Serbian, Tajik, Tibetan, Turkish, Turkmen, Twi/Akan, Ukranian, Uyghur, Uzbek, Wampanoag, Wolof, and Yiddish.
 And, of course, our students also have access to some of the finest scholars working in the more familiar territory of Chinese, Dutch, French, German, Greek, Italian, Japanese, Portuguese, and Spanish.
 Furthermore, our students have a strong record of receiving Foreign Language Area Studies (FLAS) Fellowships to fund the pursuit of language acquisition.
 These grants provide for tuition plus a stipend for varying durations of up to two full academic years.